TohnoCoding/SpriteImageParser/README.md

 # SpriteImageParser (SIP)

-**SpriteImageParser_Core** is a lightweight C# library for detecting sprite regions in raster images (e.g., PNGs, GIFs).
+**SpriteImageParser** is a lightweight C# library for detecting sprite regions in raster images (e.g., PNGs, GIFs).
 It takes a 2D array of pixels, analyzes connected non-transparent regions, and returns bounding boxes for each detected sprite.
 Excellent examples of the type of spritesheets expected by this tool can be found on [Sprites INC.](https://sprites-inc.co.uk/), a repository of sprite data focused on the MegaMan series of games.
 (Disclaimer: TohnoCoding has no relation to Sprites INC. other than acknowledging their work is awesome.)

 This tool is designed to be part of an asset pipeline or editor — it does not read or write image files directly.
 It follows a simple "one job, one tool" philosophy.